 Working with the community

 The Environment Agency regularly holds meetings with partners, local councillors and community representatives to provide them with updates on porgess of the scheme.
-The project team has also took part in community forums such as the Hebden Bridge Business Forum and the Disability Access Forum to get feedback on proposals for the scheme.
+The project team has also taken part in community forums such as the Hebden Bridge Business Forum and the Disability Access Forum to get feedback on proposals for the scheme.

 As details of the design of the scheme develop there will be further consultations with people who are affected to discuss proposals.